solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 }
 ```

-Officially deprecate `exemption_threshold` and remove all f64 math from Rent calculations in all SDKs and onchain programs moving forwards, replacing it with simple u64 math, ie:
+Officially deprecate `exemption_threshold` and remove all f64 math from rent calculations in all SDKs and onchain programs moving forwards, replacing it with simple u64 math, ie:

 ```rs
 /// Minimum balance due for rent-exemption of a given account data size.